5 Ways to Delete System Error Memory Dump Files

 System Error Memory Dump Files are created when your system encounters a crash or runs into some Blue Screen of Death error.
 It collects a copy of your computer’s memory at that time.
 It will help to diagnose the reason for the discrepancy.

 Click the Start button and type disk cleanup into the Windows search bar.
 Right-click Disk Cleanup and select Run as administrator.
-The scans the C: drive (or the drive containing the operating system) and displays a window to select the deleted files.
+It scans the C: drive (or the drive containing the operating system) and displays a window to select the deleted files.
 Select OK to have the utility complete the cleanup, and then reboot the system to finish.

 See Also: Fix The Error: ‘System Restore Does Not Appear To Be Functioning Correctly On This System’ Easily